kristianleonhardanticimex/cool-retro-powershell-term/docs/tasks.md

 **Note:**
 - Tasks are ordered to maximize early visual feedback and minimize risk.
+- The next milestone is to get basic rendering and logging working.
 - PowerShell integration is deferred until the visual emulator is stable.
 - Audio and advanced features are optional but recommended for immersion.